Jake-Coding/vmf-parser/README.md

 ```
 ## Notes

 Hopefully the code is decently self-documenting.
-Worth noting that while a `VMFProperty` is a `"key" "value"` pair, the properties list of an VMFElement can include both
-`VMFElement` and `VMFProperty`
+Godspeed, and feel free to DM me with any questions

 ## Contributing